Greg Richards (rugby league): Background

 He started his career with amateur club Barrow Island.

 Career

 St Helens

 He was signed by St Helens.
 He made his first team début in July 2013 in a Super League game against Castleford.

 He appeared in the 2014 Super League Grand Final as a substitute in Saints' 14–6 victory over the Wigan Warriors at Old Trafford.

-During the 2017 season, Richards was sent to Kingstone Press Championship side the Sheffield Eagles as part of a Dual registration deal with Saints.
+During the 2017 season, Richards was sent to Championship side the Sheffield Eagles as part of a Dual registration deal with Saints.
 Here, he played just three games before returning.

 Leigh Centurions

 Shortly after his departure from the Eagles came his departure from the Saints, as he joined then struggling Super League outfit Leigh.

 He played for the Leigh Centurions in the 2018 Betfred Championship.

 London Broncos

 On 31 October 2018 it was announced that Richards had joined the London Broncos ahead of the 2019 Super League season.